Healthy Recipes Blog

 Jump to Recipe Review Recipe

-These cheesy spaghetti squash noodles with butter, garlic, and parmesan are amazing.
-They are so tasty and quite close to the real thing!
-Ready in about 40 minutes, they're also very easy to make.
+This cheesy spaghetti squash pasta with butter, garlic, and Parmesan is amazing.
+Ready in about 40 minutes, it's also very easy to make.

-Spaghetti squash noodles are served with a fork.
+Spaghetti squash pasta is served on a white plate with a fork.

-This spaghetti squash recipe is handy whenever I crave my favorite pasta dish.
-It's a simple one: Spaghetti cooked al dente, then coated in a sauce of butter, garlic, and parmesan.
+This spaghetti squash pasta is handy whenever I crave my favorite pasta dish.
+It's a simple one: Spaghetti cooked al dente, then coated in a sauce of butter, garlic, and Parmesan.
 I don't touch the stuff anymore, but sometimes, I crave it.
-And when I do, I go for hearts of palm pasta or make these spaghetti squash noodles.
+And when I do, I make hearts of palm pasta or these spaghetti squash noodles.
 They totally hit the spot, every single time.

 Ingredients

-• Spaghetti squash: You can cook it in the microwave, which is the fastest and easiest way, or you can bake it in the oven.
+• Spaghetti squash: You can cook it in the microwave, which is the fastest and easiest way, or bake it in the oven.

 • Butter: I use unsalted butter.